Engineering Perfection in GTAW Welding: Taguchi-Optimized Root Height Reduction for SS316L Pipe Joints

 This article is not in any list yet, why not save it to one of your lists.Abstract

-This study presents a systematic optimization of GTAW welding parameters to achieve a pipe-to-pipe butt weld with a root height consistently below 2 mm when joining stainless steel 316L material, employing the Taguchi design of experiments.
-The input parameters considered include GTAW welding current, voltage, welding speed, and root gap configurations of 1 mm, 1.5 mm, and 2 mm.
+This study presents a systematic optimization of GTAW welding parameters to achieve a pipe-to-pipe butt weld with a root height consistently below 2 mm when joining stainless-steel 316L material, employing the Taguchi design of experiments.
+To the authors’ knowledge, no similar studies have been conducted to explore the optimization of welding parameters specifically aimed at minimizing weld root height under 2 mm in stainless-steel EO pipeline welding applications.
+This gap in the existing literature highlights the innovative aspect of the current study, which seeks to address these challenges and improve welding precision and joint reliability.
+Root height, also referred to as weld root reinforcement, is defined as the excess weld metal protruding beyond the inner surface root side of a butt-welded joint.
+The input parameters considered are the welding current, voltage, speed, and root gap configurations of 1, 1.5, and 2 mm.
 Welding was performed according to the Taguchi L-09 experimental design.
-All 9 welded samples were evaluated using liquid penetrant testing to detect surface-breaking defects such as porosity, laps, and cracks; X-ray radiography to identify internal defects; and profile radiography to assess erosion, corrosion, and root height.
+Nine weld samples were evaluated using liquid penetrant testing to detect surface-breaking defects, such as porosity, laps, and cracks; X-ray radiography to identify internal defects; and profile radiography to assess erosion, corrosion, and root height.
 Among the nine welded plate samples, the optimal root height (less than 2 mm) was selected and further validated through the welding of a one-pipe sample.
 An additional macro examination was conducted to confirm the root height and assess the overall root weld integrity and quality.